 PSYC-470 CRISIS INTERVENTION 3.00 Credits

 Introduction and comprehensive overview of crisis intervention.
 Basic principles and theory of crisis intervention will be presented.
 Gives a foundation toward developing the skills to effectively deal with others in a crisis situation.
 Included are special populations/topics such as war veterans, rape, adult survivors, national disasters and other topics.
-Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor and PSYC 442.
+Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor.
 Cross-listed with ADS 470.

 PSYC-475 HIV/AIDS CRITICAL ISSUES 3.00 Credits